 Many people mistakenly see digitalization as an end in and of itself; in reality, it’s a means to better business and logistics management.
 The Deloitte Industry 4.0 investment survey shows that the driving force behind digital transformation in firms is improved productivity, closely followed by competition and customer requirements.

-Investing in the most eye-catching or revolutionary systems doesn’t produce the best results; rather, you should analyse your company’s needs carefully and assess the return each technology will bring.
+Investing in the most eye-catching or revolutionary systems doesn’t produce the best results; rather, you should analyze your company’s needs carefully and assess the return each technology will bring.

 1. Create your profile